including other sites of interest such as rows, henges, standing stones, brochs and souterrains

 Meet the Scottish Megaraks...

-The Scottish Megaraks (short for Megalithic Anoraks...) also organise site visits on odd occasions, when there is a good eating place nearby.
+The Scottish Megaraks (short for Megalithic Anoraks...) also organised site visits on odd occasions, when there was a good eating place nearby - sadly, we are now scattered to the four winds...
+This site was last fully updated on 10th August 2006, though minor revisions have been made since.